-With winter temperatures regularly falling below zero, protecting water pipes from freezing - and then potentially bursting - is a priority.
-Although no single measure can be guaranteed to protect your pipes from freezing this winter, there are some steps that businesses can take to minimise risks.
+With winter temperatures regularly falling below zero, protecting your water pipes from freezing is a priority.
+Here are some steps that your business can take to minimise risks.
 The more you do now, the more you can lessen the chances of problems occurring even in the most extreme cold weather conditions.

-In this guide, you’ll find some top tips to help your business beat the chill this winter.
+In this guide, you’ll find some brilliant advice to help your business beat the chill this winter.

 Wise stands for Warm, Insulate, Safeguard, and Emergency plan.
 All the actions you need to take in order to help protect your business this winter.

 Keep your costs down all year round by only paying for the water you use.
 Save up to 80% on your fixed water charges by switching your business water services to Castle Water.Get an instant quote

 Make sure to find and read your business insurance policy.
 It's important that your business details remain up-to-date and you have a copy of your policy number and insurance contact number in case you need to make a claim.

 Double check your policy coverage.
 Assess whether you need to add additional policies or adjust your current policies to ensure your business is fully protected against closure, damage or downtime over the winter season.

 Take note and a visual account of the condition of your business equipment and stock.
 Don't forget to take photographic evidence of your business premise interior and exterior as well as any valuable stock or equipment.